cgalbraith87/bigbones/index.md

 The bones then become huge.
 You then become absolutely ripped.
 You don't even have to work out.
 Sure, you're dead and you literally have all the time in the world.

+With BIG BONES, you can target specific regions and "muscle groups".
+Want huge quads?
+Stick it there.
+Toned Glute?
+You know what to do.
+Want to be a literal ball of bone?

+# READ ON!

 ## But wouldn't you rather be cruising the yard for babes instead of snapping your twiggy bones at the gym?